Aiven-Open/klaw-docs/.github/vale/vale.md

 ### Spell checking

 Vale ships with an [American dictionary](https://github.com/errata-ai/en_US-web) by default.
 We define extra vocabulary with `styles/Klaw/spelling.yml`.
-This dictionary is specified in the file `dicts/klaw.dic`.
-Vale will look in the default dictionary first, and then in the Klaw dictionary.
+This refers to a file `spelling-klaw-vocabulary.txt`.In this file, we add words that are common in Klaw but are marked as error from the default dictionary.

+The words in our custom spelling are **case sensitive**!

 #### Adding word to custom dictionary

-If the word is correctly written, you can add it to our custom dictionary.
-To extend the vocabulary, add the word you need in the file `dicts/klaw.dic`.
-The first line of `dicts/klaw.dic` is a count of the number of entries.
-Please keep it up-to-date.
+If the word is correctly written, you can add extend our vocabulary.
+Add the word you need in the file `spelling-klaw-vocabulary.txt`.
 After you added your word, sort the lines alphabetically (except the first one).
+Make sure you add the correct capitalization, as the words are case-sensitive.
+Adding "ZooKeeper" for example will still show an error for "zookeeper", which is something we want.

 ##### When not to add a word